mrtnlhmnn/archunit-dependency-problem/README.md

 # archunit-dependency-problem
-ArchUnit, problem with missing dependencies
+ArchUnit, problem with unwanted dependencies (which are not reported as expected)

 ## What is this?
 Description for a potential issue in ArchUnit with detecting and reporting unwanted dependencies between packages.